WHAT WE DO

 After coming to Asheville in 1990, Dr. Blair was a staff physician at the Buncombe County Medical Center and Sisters of Mercy Urgent Care.
 For a number of years, he served on the North Carolina Minority Health Advisory Council.
 The founder and medical director of the New Hope Community Health Center, Dr. Blair also served as medical director of the Three Streams Family Health Center.
 A pioneer working to achieve quality healthcare for all, his community service includes founding the Asheville Buncombe Institute of Parity Achievement as well as cofounding Building Bridges, Rites of Passage of Asheville, and The Drum 2000.
 Dr. Blair was a long-time member of the BCMS.

 On December 4, 2008, the WCMS Foundation Board of Directors voted to establish a grant in Dr. Blair’s name to honor and remember him for his years of service.
-Following Dr. Blair’s specific request prior to his death as to how this grant would be used, the Dr. Charles Blair Health Scholar Fund provides scholarships for minority youth pursuing health careers.
+Following Dr. Blair’s specific request prior to his death as to how this grant would be used, the Dr. Charles Blair Health Scholar Fund provides scholarships for youth pursuing health careers.
 The Western Carolina Medical Society works in partnership with MAHEC, Asheville Buncombe Institute of Parity Achievement, the Blair Family and others to raise funds and provide scholarships to graduates of the MAHEC Medical Mentoring Program (MMMP).

 WCMS is honored to be a part of this lasting remembrance of Dr. Blair’s leadership in striving for health parity in Buncombe County.